Intro – Jungle Scout Review

 Average Monthly Price: The average sales price for listings in this niche.

-You will waste fair amount of money on Amazon without keyword research.
+You will waste a fair amount of money on Amazon without keyword research.

-Keyword Scout generates keywords list that you can use in your product listings and Amazon PPC advertisement campaigns.
+Keyword Scout generates a keyword list that you can use in your product listings and Amazon PPC advertisement campaigns.
 Keyword Scout gives you the monthly exact and broad search volume for keywords using actual Amazon data.

-Keyword scout will give your below search result columns to decide whether to go with that keyword or not.
+Keyword scout will give you the below search result columns to decide whether to go with that keyword or not.

-30 Day/90 Day Trend – Whether a keyword is getting popular or loosing its popularity in percentage within 30 and 90 days
+30-Day/90-Day Trend – Whether a keyword is getting popular or losing its popularity in percentage within 30 and 90 days

 Pay Per Click (PPC Exact and Broad) – Amount of bid put for the exact or broad keyword